-A compact portion of the downtown area should be characterized by a "Small Town Atmosphere" with tree-lined streets, on-street parking, parks and open space, wide sidewalks, unified benches, trash receptacles, and the like, in addition to the traditional (historic) downtown that includes a variety of small shops, boutiques, and traditional architecture designed to encourage pedestrian use and a pleasant, friendly environment^{xcii}
+A compact portion of the downtown area should be characterized by a "Small Town Atmosphere" with tree-lined streets, on-street parking, parks and open space, wide sidewalks, unified benches, trash receptacles, and the like, in addition to the traditional (historic) downtown that includes a variety of small shops, boutiques, and traditional architecture designed to encourage pedestrian use and a pleasant, friendly environment

-CRA FACT: VISION OF THE PAST'S FUTURE Founder S.S.
+CRA FACT: VISION OF THE PAST'S FUTURE

+Founder S.S.
 Lamb envisioned a wide main thoroughfare as he planned Palmetto; this image shows how his vision could look in our future.

-- POLICY 1) The Agency shall encourage, where appropriate, new development and infill development which includes a mix of shops, offices, apartments and homes on-site and provide mixed-use within neighborhoods. xcui - POLICY 2) The Agency shall strive for a diverse pedestrian oriented economy through the creation of streetscape infrastructure. xciv - POLICY 3) The Agency shall engage with private property owners to develop and redevelop real taxable property frontage in alignment with the City-approved Comprehensive Plan and development guidelines.xcv - POLICY 4) Agency plans shall allow for opportunities for outdoor seating cafes in restaurants.
+- POLICY 1) The Agency shall encourage, where appropriate, new Development and infill Development which includes a mix of shops, offices, apartments and homes on-site and provide mixed-use within neighborhoods.
+104 - POLICY 2) The Agency shall strive for a diverse pedestrian oriented economy through the creation of streetscape infrastructure. - POLICY 3) The Agency shall engage with private property owners to develop and redevelop real taxable property frontage in alignment with the City-approved Comprehensive Plan and development guidelines. - POLICY 4) "Master storm drainage improvement plan for downtown area and phased installation plan concurrent with streetscape improvements."
+107 - POLICY 5) "Open spaces which function as transitions between the public sidewalks and streets and the use of the property..."108 - POLICY 6) Master storm drainage improvement plan for downtown area and phased installation plan concurrent with streetscape improvements.
+109 - POLICY 7) In order to upgrade the Area image, the City and CRA should establish consistency in public space and public right-of-way development, and encourage and attract private sector investment in the downtown area.
+The City needs to implement an overall streetscape improvement program along the primary and secondary roadways. - POLICY 8) Agency plans shall allow for opportunities for outdoor seating cafes in restaurants.